Comparing Frameworks: Deeplearning4j, Torch, Theano, TensorFlow, Caffe, Paddle, MxNet, Keras & CNTK

 - For the moment, TensorFlow does not support so-called “inline” matrix operations, but forces you to copy a matrix in order to perform an operation on it.
 Copying very large matrices is costly in every sense.
 TF takes 4x as long as the state of the art deep learning tools.
 Google says it’s working on the problem.

-- Like most deep-learning frameworks, TensorFlow is written with a Python API over a C/C++ engine that makes it run fast.
-It is not a solution for the Java and Scala communities.
+- Like most deep-learning frameworks, TensorFlow is written with a Python API over a C/C++ engine that makes it run faster.
+Although there is experimental support for a Java API it is not currently considered stable, we do not consider this a solution for the Java and Scala communities.

 - TensorFlow is about more than deep learning.
 TensorFlow actually has tools to support reinforcement learning and other algos.